lawsonDaniel/HTML-lab/README.md

 # HTML-lab
-for more infrmation watch this video https://youtu.be/ZS7NrryVr5Q
+for more information watch this video https://youtu.be/ZS7NrryVr5Q